favonia/cloudflare-ddns/docs/CONTRIBUTING.markdown

 3. Follow the coding style.

    We use `golangci-lint` to enforce the coding style.
 You can wait for GitHub Actions or run `golangci-lint run` locally.
 If you need a local `//nolint`, treat it as an exception, not a second lint policy.
-Repository-wide lint guidance lives in [docs/designs/guides/lint-suppressions.markdown](designs/guides/lint-suppressions.markdown).
+Repository guidance for Go inline `//nolint` lives in [docs/designs/guides/go-lint-suppressions.markdown](designs/guides/go-lint-suppressions.markdown).

 4. Put documentation in the right place.